 Elizabeth Friedman represents businesses in complex antitrust litigation.
 She is currently a lead associate in In re Merck Mumps Vaccine Antitrust Litigation, a proposed class action against Merck for allegedly obtaining an unlawful monopoly by falsely touting the efficacy of its mumps vaccine and In re Keurig Green Mountain Single-Serve Coffee Antitrust Litigation, a proposed class action against Keurig for allegedly obtaining an unlawful monopoly through a multifaceted scheme of anticompetitive acquisitions, exclusive dealing, and sham patent litigation.
 Ms. Friedman is also active in the investigation and development of new antitrust matters.

-She has defended clients in complex commercial litigation as well, including insurance coverage disputes and securities class actions.
-Additionally, Ms. Friedman has worked with inMotion, Sanctuary For Families and the New York Legal Assistance Group to provide pro bono assistance, including several matters under the Violence Against Women Act.
+She has experience representing clients in government antitrust investigations and defending clients in complex commercial litigation as well.
+Additionally, Ms. Friedman has worked with Her Justice, Sanctuary For Families, and the New York Legal Assistance Group to provide pro bono assistance, including several matters under the Violence Against Women Act.